 Dell’s newest server isn’t powered by Intel’s high-end Xeon superslab or even a meaty Core 2 Duo workstation-class processor.
-But then, it’s not like any server you’ve seen before.
+But then it’s not like any server you’ve seen before.

 The clumsily-named XS11-VX8 (we much preferred the product’s codename of ‘Fortuna’) is only a little longer than a 3.5 inch hard drive enclosure.

-Inside its compact chassis sits Via’s little Nano U2250 netbook chip backed by up to 3GB of RAM and partnered to a 2.5 inch disk, which can be a hard drive or SSD.
+Inside its compact chassis sits Via’s little Nano U2250 netbook chip backed by up to 3GB of RAM and partnered to a 2.5 inch disk which can be a hard drive or SSD.
 There’s also an SD card slot which can load an OS boot image and a pair of Gigabit Ethernet ports.

 Think of it as the netbook equivalent to a server.
-Now bundle a dozen of these modular mini-servers together into a standard 2U chassis and you’ve got what Dell sees as an entirely new class of server designed for light-load duties such as Web hosting and basic server tasks in high density environments where physical space, power and cooling are at a premium.
+Now bundle a dozen of these modular mini-servers together into a standard 2U chassis and you’ve got what Dell sees as an entirely new class of server designed for light-load duties such as Web hosting and basic server tasks in high density environments where physical space power and cooling are at a premium.

 The VX8 was in fact created in response to requests from Web hosting companies seeking a type of device which was quickly realised as stacking up against a conventional server with the same relationship as a netbook to a full-featured laptop.
 The mini-servers will be on-sold to customers requiring dedicated hosting rather than a shared or virtualised environment.

 Despite the modest specification of the Nano U2250 â a 1.8GHz single-core chip with a mere 1Mb of cache â it’s capable of running a 64-bit OS and apps and even supports Intel’s VTX virtualisation platform for running x86 virtual machines.

-(While you’d be insane to want to run multiple VMs off a single Nano chip, admins could create a 64-bit image on a beefier server and quickly load this onto each VX8 as needed, so you can quickly scale up to meet demand).
+(While you’d be insane to want to run multiple VMs off a single Nano chip admins could create a 64-bit image on a beefier server and quickly load this onto each VX8 as needed so you can quickly scale up to meet demand).

 The Nano also delivers substantial savings in power and cooling.
-The chip itself draws no more than 8 watts; a fully-stacked VX8 system idles 15 watts and peaks to around 25 watts under full load, which is 10% of the drain for a standard two-CPU server.
+The chip itself draws no more than 8 watts; a fully-stacked VX8 system idles 15 watts and peaks to around 25 watts under full load which is 10% of the drain for a standard two-CPU server.

-A 2U rack chassis containing 12 of the Nano modules will still contain fewer fans and power supplies, and draw less overall power, compared to a traditional tower server according to Drew Schulke, marketing manager for Dell’s Data Centre Solutions group.
+A 2U rack chassis containing 12 of the Nano modules will still contain fewer fans and power supplies and draw less overall power compared to a traditional tower server according to Drew Schulke marketing manager for Dell’s Data Centre Solutions group.

-âWe can come in to a relatively power-constrained rack [environment] and consolidate seven racks of their current [servers] down into one of these.â Power costs are becoming increasingly important, especially to the VX8’s target market of companies which buy thousands of servers in a single order. “"We could lose a deal [based] on a single wattâ explains Schulke.
+âWe can come in to a relatively power-constrained rack [environment] and consolidate seven racks of their current [servers] down into one of these.â Power costs are becoming increasingly important especially to the VX8’s target market of companies which buy thousands of servers in a single order. â”We could lose a deal [based] on a single wattâ explains Schulke.

 Dell’s debut of the VX8 comes as other players examine netbook-class processors for servers.
-US firm Supermicro has announced two servers based on Intel’s single-core Atom 230 and dual-core Atom 330 processors, while Microsoft Research is experimenting with Windows Server systems built on a box full of Atom chips.
+US firm Supermicro has announced two servers based on Intel’s single-core Atom 230 and dual-core Atom 330 processors while Microsoft Research is experimenting with Windows Server systems built on a box full of Atom chips.

 At Microsoft’s TechFest earlier this year the company demonstrated a datacenter cabinet stocked with 50 dual-core Atom 330 processors.

-Microsoft Research’s Jim Larus explains that even though a netbook processor may offer only one-third the performance of an entry-level server chip, the fact that they use one-fifth or one-tenth of that server chip’s power and also cost much less could make them a better fit for large datacentres looking to save power and costs.
+Microsoft Research’s Jim Larus explains that even though a netbook processor may offer only one-third the performance of an entry-level server chip the fact that they use one-fifth or one-tenth of that server chip’s power and also cost much less could make them a better fit for large datacentres looking to save power and costs.

-Microsoft is also looking into ways that slews of the individual Atom processors can drop into sleep mode when they’re not needed, to further reduce power costs.
+Microsoft is also looking into ways that slews of the individual Atom processors can drop into sleep mode when they’re not needed to further reduce power costs.